davidgilbertson/react-recollect/README.md

 - Unit tests that test the behaviour of the store directly
 - Integration tests that simulate a user interacting with React components that use `store` and `collect` - these might be interesting to you if you want to see examples of `store`/`collect` being used.

+## How big is it?

+It's about 4 KB.
+If you were to replace `redux`, `redux-thunk`, and `react-redux` with this library, you'd shed a bit over 2 KB.
+But if you've got a decent sized app you'll save much more than that just by getting rid of all your reducers.

 # Dependencies

 Recollect has a peer dependency of React, and needs at least version 15.3 (when `PureComponent` was released).

 # Alternatives

-If you want a library that guides you in structuring your app, use Redux.

 If you want IE support, use Redux.